How to Deploy Models on Kubernetes

 The main platform for deploying a machine learning model on Kubernetes is Kubeflow.
 Like Kubernetes itself, Kubeflow was originally developed by Google.
 It’s a dedicated toolkit designed for the end-to-end deployment of machine learning models on Kubernetes.
 Another platform designed for deep learning frameworks is Fabric for Deep Learning (FfDL) originally developed by IBM.
 Both platforms allow users to add different components to automate or manage the different phases of the machine learning workflow.
 For example with Kubeflow, Jupyter notebooks can be integrated for the experimental phase of the workflow, where data scientists are interacting with and analysing data.
 Components like Seldon Deploy can be added to help automate the production phase of the machine learning pipeline.

-Deploying a machine learning model using Kubeflow
+Deploy a machine learning model on Kubernetes using Kubeflow

 Kubeflow is a popular platform used to build machine learning pipelines for Kubernetes.
 It provides a way to map and deploy an end-to-end machine learning pipeline for Kubernetes, and is a popular way of powering containerised machine learning models.
 Users can select components for each stage of the machine learning workflow through a user interface, and amend configuration files to finetune and adapt the machine learning pipeline.